coltekin/ud-docs-tr/_tr-feat/Definite.md

 shortdef: 'definiteness or state'
 ---

-Definiteness is typically a feature of nouns, adjectives and articles.
+Definiteness is typically a feature of determiners.
 Its value distinguishes whether we are talking about something known and concrete, or something general or unknown.

 ### `Ind`: indefinite